DeepRegNet/DeepReg/docs/source/demo/readme_template.md

 ### Launch demo training

 Please execute the following command to launch a demo training.
-The training logs will be saved under `demos/name/logs_train`, where the saved checkpoints can be used for prediction later.
+The training logs and model checkpoints will be saved under `demos/name/logs_train`.

 ```bash
 python demos/name/demo_train.py